olgaminaeva/gen-ai-coding/episodes/code-generation-optimization.md

 ## Command ##

-Sometimes it can be easier to describe the what we want to code in natural language, espetially when writing simple pieces of code.
+Sometimes it can be easier to describe the what we want to code in natural language, especially when writing simple pieces of code.
 In this episode, we will learn to use the **Command** feature of Codeium, which allows you to generate or modify code simply by using natural language inputs.
 Instead of manually coding everything, you can describe what you want in plain English, and Codeium will help you do it — whether it's creating new functions or refactoring existing pieces of code.

-- By pressing `⌘+I` on Mac or `Ctrl+I` on Windows/Linux, you can enter a prompt and receive code suggestions, making it easier and faster to develop code directly within your editor.
+- By pressing `⌘(Command)+I` on Mac or `Ctrl+I` on Windows/Linux, you can enter a prompt and receive code suggestions, making it easier and faster to develop code directly within your editor.

 - Codeium will then provide a multiline suggestion that you can accept or reject.
 You can accept a suggestion by pressing `⌥(Option)+A` on Mac or `Alt+A` on Windows/Linux, reject (`⌥+R` on mac or `Alt+R` on Windows/Linux), or follow-up a generation (`⌥+F` on Mac or `Alt+F` on Windows/Linux) by using the appropriate shortcuts or by clicking the corresponding code lens above the generated diff.